 - Whichever photo yields the highest right-swipe ratio eventually becomes your "Best Photo" and stays in that top spot.

-The “why” is simple: If a particular picture repeatedly gets more likes, it indicates that photo is more appealing or attention-grabbing to the broader user base.
+The logic is straightforward: if a particular picture consistently generates more right swipes, that photo is more appealing to the actual people browsing in your area.

 How the Algorithm Really Works